seancorfield/dot-clojure/README.md

 The `:dev/repl` alias uses `load-file` to load the [`dev.clj` file](https://github.com/seancorfield/dot-clojure/blob/develop/dev.clj) from this repo.
 That does a number of things (see the `start-repl` docstring for more details):

 * Starts a Socket REPL server (with the port selected via an environment variable, a JVM property, or a dot-file created on a previous run).
-* Starts [Portal](https://github.com/djblue/portal), if present on the classpath (sets the window title to the current directory, adds a `tap>` listener, and adds a few extra commands to the palette).
-* Starts [Cognitect's REBL](https://github.com/cognitect-labs/REBL-distro), if present on the classpath, else
 * Starts [Figwheel Main](https://github.com/bhauman/figwheel-main), if present on the classpath, else
-* Starts [Reveal](https://github.com/vlaaad/reveal), if present on the classpath, else
 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath.

 ### Portal Custom Commands